Resistance of Streptococcus pneumoniae to the fluoroquinolones, doxycycline, and trimethoprim-sulfamethoxazole

 - Baylor College of Medicine

-Pneumococci were uniformly susceptible to all antibiotics used to treat bacterial infections of the respiratory tract until outbreaks of infection due to antibiotic-resistant pneumococci occurred in South Africa in the late 1970s [6,7].
-Although the responsible organisms were called penicillin-resistant pneumococci, they acquired genetic material that encoded resistance both to penicillin and to other commonly used antibiotics.
+Pneumococci were uniformly susceptible to all antibiotics used to treat respiratory tract bacterial infections until outbreaks of infection due to antibiotic-resistant pneumococci occurred in South Africa in the late 1970s [7,8].
+Although the responsible organisms were called penicillin-resistant pneumococci, they had acquired genetic material that encoded broad resistance both to penicillin and to other commonly used antibiotics.
 In the ensuing decades, pneumococcal resistance has arisen in a number of clinically relevant classes of antibiotics.

 - Mandell LA, Wunderink RG, Anzueto A, et al. Infectious Diseases Society of America/American Thoracic Society consensus guidelines on the management of community-acquired pneumonia in adults.
 Clin Infect Dis 2007; 44 Suppl 2:S27.